manasvimore18/front-end-development/tinDog website/README.md

-#Front-end Development
+# Front-end Developmen
-Creted a reponsive website called tinDog using HTML, CSS and Bootstrap 5.
+A responsive website called tinDog.
+It's a tinder but for Dogs!.
+T his website is created using HTML, CSS and Bootstrap 5.
 It includes Carousel, cards and many more components from bootstrap.